On The Origin Of Figment

 I guess I was simply grasping for a more permanent reminder of who we are.
 A building block for our identities, you could say.
 Singaporean works of art that could serve to anchor and inspire us to live better in an increasingly uncertain and ambiguous world.

-And so I made my way back to Singapore and set about curating local exhibitions with emerging artists.
+And so I made my way back to Singapore and set about driving change by curating local exhibitions with emerging artists.
 These exhibitions were held in vacant shophouses in Singapore’s red light district of Geylang, a fitting exposé of our bohemian underbelly.
-One such exhibition was titled ‘Singapore, Inc.’, in response to the relentless Singapore economic behemoth that ran more like a massive family business than a country.
+One such exhibition was titled ‘Singapore, Inc.’, in response to the relentless Singapore economic behemoth that ran more like a conglomerate than a country.

-I must say, I was plenty idealistic and it probably was a good thing that my feeble attempt to sell art soon failed!
-I had represented a few local artists and there frankly wasn’t much of a scene back then.
-I then rallied some friends to start a young art collector’s circle, but just wasn’t able to get the momentum going that way either.
+I must say, I was plenty idealistic.
+I rallied some friends to start a young art collector’s circle, but just wasn’t able to get the momentum going.
 I even took on the obligatory finance gig to help fund these activities.
-Things just fizzled out.
+Still, things just fizzled out.

 But you know what?
 These people that had been coming to the shows, they weren’t necessarily looking to buy art.
-They were just curious to see what the inside of these heritage shophouses actually looked like! – Cue nonstop selfies with shophouse facades and signature interiors.
-I had a flashback of not being able to exit from the front of my home with couples having their wedding photos taken and influencers trying out their latest poses.
+They were just curious to see what the inside of these heritage shophouses actually looked like! – Cue nonstop selfies with shophouse facades and signature interiors, and a flashback to not being able to exit from the front of my home due to couples having their wedding photos taken and influencers testing out their latest poses.